 Cosmetic improvements and small fractures with composites

-Sometimes it is a nightmare to try to stratify in small spaces.
+Sometimes it is a nightmare to try to stratify composites in small spaces for cosmetic improvement and small fractures.
 Thanks to the good optical properties of some composite materials it is possible to use the single mass approach with an optimal aesthetic result, enough to satisfy most aesthetic expectations.
 In small restorations the single mass approach is easier and faster compared to stratifying.
 So we present a cosmetic small shape modification and a little fracture restored with composite.

 The Single mass and freehand approach was used, and has some undeniable advantages.
 We will mention the three main advantages:

 1. Easier to stratify.
 It is almost impossible to stratify 3 masses (enamel, dentin, opalescent mass) in a reduced space like in the one available in the following clinical case.

 2. Lets the clinician focus on other essential aspects of the anterior direct restoration (shape and texture)

 3. Eliminates the need of wax-up or direct mock-up to build the silicone key.